wmayner/pyanimats/README.md

 * `config.json`

-  The configuration that this game was run with, including for example: NUM_MOTORS, TASKS, NUM_NODES, MUTATION_PROB, etc.
+  The configuration that this game was run with, including for example: `NUM_MOTORS, TASKS, NUM_NODES, MUTATION_PROB`, etc.

 * `hof.pkl` - "Hall of Fame"